-Access the SF-424 on Grants.gov by clicking on the link for your deadline:
+Access the SF-424 on Grants.gov by clicking on the link below:

 This will bring you to the "Selected Grant Applications for Download" screen.

-Download the SF-424 and follow the instructions below.
+Download the application package and follow the instructions below.
 It is not necessary to download the instructions from Grants.gov as you will merely be directed back to the instructions in this document.

 When you download the SF-424, the Grants.gov "Grant Application Package" screen will open.
 Click on the "Save" button and save the application package to a location on your computer or network where you can find it readily.
 Save your application each time you work on it.
 You will get the message: "The File already exists.
 Replace existing file?"
 Click "Yes" to ensure that you always save the most recent version.

 You can access the SF-424 form by clicking on it OR you can scroll down your screen and you will come to it.

 NOTE: All asterisked (*) items and yellow fields on this form are required and must be completed before you will be able to submit the form.
 Do not type in all capital letters when completing the form.
 Enter information directly into the form.
 Do not copy from an old SF-424 or another document and paste into the form.

 2. Catalog of Federal Domestic Assistance Number: Pre-populated.

 3. Date Received: This will be filled automatically with the date that you submit your SF-424; leave blank.